ada-c17/back-end-inspiration-board/api_reference.md

 **Request body:** JSON object

-`{ "title": string, "owner": string }`
+`{ "title": string, "owner": string, "theme": string }`

-| *Both title and owner are required to not be empty for successful creation.*
+| *Both 'title' and 'owner' are required to exist and not be empty for*
+| *successful creation, but 'theme' is optional and defaults to "grey".*

 **Response body:** JSON object
 ```